World Book Tour

-What To Do: Encourage students to expand their horizons by charting their own global literary journey.
+What to Do: Encourage students to expand their horizons by charting their own global literary journey.
 First, display an oversize world map.
 Tell them to think about the places they’ve always wanted to visit.
 Together, explore the USBBY’s Outstanding International Books List.
-Allow students to browse high-quality books around the world, color-coded by age group, and found on the Google Maps links.
+Allow students to browse high-quality books from around the world, color-coded by age group, and found on the Google Maps links.
 Have them read summaries and choose a book from a faraway place that interests them.
 Students can mark their first “stop” on the class map by pinning a tag with their name and the book’s title in the appropriate location.

 Assign students to groups based on the region of the book they chose.
-After reading, they meet with their group for an international-themed discussion.
+After reading, they will meet with their group for an international-themed discussion.
 Each student should bring articles, videos, or photos about current events, daily life, or trends in the region (they can also prepare snacks typical of that part of the world to share at the meeting).
-After presenting book summaries and clippings, they discuss similarities and differences between life there and life in the United States, based on the experiences of the protagonists.
+After presenting book summaries and clippings, students can discuss similarities and differences between life there and life in the United States, based on the experiences of the protagonists.
 Then, have globetrotters continue their tour by choosing their next book destination.

 Standard Met: CCSS.ELA-Literacy.CCRA.R.10

-What To Do: Buffy J. Hamilton, a media specialist at Chattahoochee High School in Johns Creek, Georgia, has implemented “book tastings” to whet students’ appetites for tasty genres.
+What to Do: Buffy J. Hamilton, a media specialist at Chattahoochee High School in Johns Creek, Georgia, has implemented “book tastings” to whet students’ appetites for tasty genres.
 Hamilton and her fellow librarians and teachers set up a book cart for each genre and select “appetizer” books to place on the carts.
 Students take 10 minutes to browse before participating in a “tasting menu.”
 Each tasting segment includes four minutes to read the first few pages of a book, followed by two minutes to jot down a response on a record sheet labeled with the following headings: book title, author, genre, one- to two-sentence reflection, and rating (on a scale of 1–5).
 When the tasting ends, students check out their favorites.